Spiritual Meaning of Arguing with a Loved One in a Dream: Insights & Symbols

 What does dreaming about fighting with family members mean spiritually?

 Fighting with family in a dream often reflects the tension between who you were raised to be and who you're becoming.
-Spiritually, it can represent an internal clash between old conditioning and new values — not necessarily actual conflict with your family.
+Spiritually, it can represent a clash between old conditioning and new values, not necessarily actual conflict with your family.

 What does dreaming about fighting a stranger mean?